adam-p/yesterday-i-learned/javascript.md

 * [Except in Safari][jsperf 2], never pre-allocate arrays.
 * Avoid element reflowing/redrawing (but this is more of a DOM thing rather than JS)
 * Trig (`sin`, `cos`) is [*MUCH slower*](http://jsperf.com/sin-cos-vs-sqrt) than `sqrt`, in cases where the former is applicable.
+* [Setting any `window.onunload` handler](http://stackoverflow.com/questions/2638292/after-travelling-back-in-firefox-history-javascript-wont-run) forces javascript to be re-run when the page is loaded from a back button.

 [ajpiano]: http://ajpiano.com/the-opposite-of-jquerys-is-method-is-not-not-it-is-is/
 [angularjs]: http://angularjs.org/